The simple tools

-So what are some of the other "simple tools" that you have learnt should be in every resin flooring installers toolbox?
+These are examples of "opener" tools, but what are some other simple tools you've learnt should be in every resin flooring installers toolbox?